 Jetting can be a reason for a component’s weakness because it appears mostly in the components’ middle as a visible flow pattern.

 Excessive injection pressure is the prime cause of jetting.
 Often, injected molten material, which runs through a small gate rather than gradually filling the mold, surges inside very quickly.
 Then, when the material starts cooling and becomes hard, the remaining material pushes it, leaving marks on the finished part’s surface.

 Rapid spurging of materials can be prevented by reducing the injection pressure.

 Tweaking the mold and injection gate designs to direct the material across the mold rather than splurging end to end.

-When the molten plastic escapes the mold cavity during the molding process through parting line through cavities halves or ejector pins is called flashing.
+When the molten plastic escapes the mold cavity during the molding process through parting lines through cavities halves or ejector pins is called flashing.

 The main cause of this injection molding defect is poor mold condition or maintenance.
 The flash mainly occurs when the mold cavity halves are not held together perfectly, leaving additional space for the molten material to come out.

 - Frequent repairs and maintenance to keep the mold in good shape.

 - Improving the material flow can also help significantly in preventing flashing.
-To do that, tweaking mold temperature, injection pressure, and ventilation.
+To do that, tweak mold temperature, injection pressure, and ventilation.

 - Some amount of flash is acceptable and wouldn’t hurt the integrity of the molded component.
 Manual laborers can be hired to cut out the flash using knives after the component is ejected.